We manage so many aspects of our life online. Have you ever stopped to question how complacent you might be with your identity?

 Do you ever use public Wi-Fi?

-If you’re travelling, it’s tempting to login to the free café or hotel Wi-Fi.
+If you’re travelling, it’s tempting to log in to the free café or hotel Wi-Fi.
 But if you then do any online banking or other transactions, your data could be at risk.
-It’s just not worth it.
-“We had a client who thought he was logged into his hotel Wi-Fi, but it was really a fake public Wi-Fi address,” noted Jonathan.

 - Save online financial transactions for secure Wi-Fi.

-In every case, your best defence is to have unique password, using two factor authentication where possible.
+In every case, your best defence is to have unique password and to use two-factor authentication where possible.
 Be alert, look for clues – and if anything looks suspicious, let your bank know.